Graduate Academic Regulations

 To be eligible for employment as a graduate assistant, a graduate student must:

-- be registered for at least six graduate credits during a major semester.
+- be registered for at least six graduate credits during a major semester; and

 Programs are encouraged to provide competitive GA stipends and tuition remission to attract the most highly qualified graduate students.
 The maximum stipend amount cannot exceed the amount paid to a first-year postdoctoral fellow in the academic unit.
 The minimum stipend is $1,200 for fall or spring semester for not more than 10 hours per week, and $600 per summer session for not more than 10 hours per week.
 Appointments for more hours per week should provide proportionately higher stipend.

-Graduate Assistants must enroll in 6 to 12 credit hours in the Fall and Spring terms and 1 to 6 hours in the summer terms.
-Enrollment load exceptions must be approved by The Graduate School.
+Graduate Assistants must enroll in at least 6 credit hours in the Fall and Spring terms and at least 3 hours in the summer terms.
+Enrollment load exceptions must be approved by the Graduate School.

 The South Carolina Legislature mandates that all instructors at the University have adequate proficiency in English.
 International graduate students for whom English is not the primary language can be appointed as teaching assistants only if oral proficiency in English has been evaluated as satisfactory by the faculty of the English Programs for Internationals (EPI).
 Mandatory for all international students appointed as graduate teaching assistants, the evaluation workshop is held prior to the start of each Fall term, three days before the teaching skills workshop (TA Training) offered by The Graduate School that all prospective GTAs and ITAs must complete.
 Students who demonstrate sufficient English proficiency and complete all other requirements, including the TA Training workshop, will be placed in the GTA/ITA database.